 Exercise more, sleep better.
 This statement is backed by most studies.
 Although the exact mechanisms are not yet clear, physical activity during the day seems to improve sleep quality, especially in times of stress.
 Many types of exercise — from meditative movement, such as yoga and tai-chi, to something more intensive, such as aerobic exercise or resistance training — have the potential to improve sleep quality, as well as mood and overall health.

 But exercising at night is bad, right?
 Well, yes and no. Physical activity does raise your core temperature, which we’ve seen isn’t conducive to sleep, but that increase is temporary.
-Exercising also increases your production of epinephrine (a.k.a. adrenaline), but that increase too is temporary and so should only affect your sleep if you jump directly from the lifting bench to your bed, without even taking the time to shower.
+Exercising also increases your production of epinephrine (a.k.a. adrenaline), but that increase too is temporary and so shouldn’t affect your sleep unless you jump directly from the lifting bench to your bed, without even taking the time to shower.
+Concretely, a 2021 meta-analysis we summarized here found that high-intensity exercise in the evening disrupted REM sleep but not other objective measures of sleep quality in healthy people without sleep disorders.

-More importantly, nighttime exercise has the potential to disrupt your circadian rhythm, since your body associates activity with day.
+So, in the end, the most likely sleep-related drawback of nighttime exercise is its potential to disrupt your circadian rhythm, since your body associates activity with day.
 However, it appears that exercising at any time, even at night, is better (with regard to sleep quality) than not exercising at all.

 Everyone is different, though, so if you discover that exercising too close to bedtime disrupts your sleep, try finding another workout window.